mjg17/WhichStation/README.md

 A simple application to choose between two stations for fastest travel to or from a target station, using National Rail Enquiries web services.

+### Why?

+I live roughly mid-way between Bristol Temple Meads and Bristol Parkway stations, and often want to know which one it would be faster to travel to (or from).

 ### Getting Started

 Checkout this repo.